By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Let’s start by teaching the application how to parse a

-command.
-We will add the logic ofremark
+remarkcommand.
+We will add the logic ofremarklater.

 Main: